- December 15, 2022

 Small, simple changes to your overall eating habits can make a world of difference for the health of your heart.
 After consulting with your doctor, look at your diet and see where your nutritional gaps lie.
-Some goals to consider include eating the recommended servings of veggies, swapping lean meats for red meats, eating plant-based one day a week, implementing intermittent fasting into your regime, etc. The options are endless once you find which options will work best for you and your body!
+Some goals you can consider include eating the recommended servings of veggies, swapping lean meats for red meats, eating plant-based one day a week, and implementing intermittent fasting into your regime.
+The options are endless once you find which options will work best for you and your body!

 We recognize that this is not something easily accomplished, but it’s something we strongly recommend.
 If you’re someone who smokes or vapes, there’s no better time than the new year to consider quitting for good.
 Start by reading American Heart Association’s 5 Steps to Quit Smoking or Vaping for tips and other information.

 Whether you’re a couch potato or someone who hits the gym every day, increasing your level of physical activity is a great goal to set for yourself.
 It’s also important to set a goal that’s reasonable for you and your current fitness level.
 Below are a few examples of exercise-related goals you could set to improve your heart health: